SURFnet/honas/README.md

-  -q|--quiet          Be more quiet (can be used multiple times) -s|--syslog         Log messages to syslog -v|--verbose        Be more verbose (can be used multiple times)
+  -q|--quiet          Be more quiet (can be used multiple times) -s|--syslog         Log messages to syslog -v|--verbose        Be more verbose (can be used multiple times) -f|--fork           Fork the process as daemon (syslog must be enabled) -a|--aggregate      Aggregates queries by subnet per filter (predefined subnets) -d|--dry-run        Performs measurements and gives advice about Bloom filter configuration
 ```

 #### Configuration